TudorLEvans/atropos/README.md

 Atropos is built on top of cpal, which offers fairly low level access to sound hardware.

-The project is at a very early stage, and currently only supports generating a single sound - a square wave - produced with the command:
+The tool can be run with the command:

 ```
 cargo run
 ```

+This will run the metronome for one minute with hardcoded configuration.